Lin Join-sane

 Lin Join-sane (林中森 (Lín Zhōngsēn); born 17 December 1944) is a Taiwanese politician.
-He was the Chairman of the Straits Exchange Foundation from 27 September 2012 until 20 May 2016.
+He was the chairman of the Straits Exchange Foundation from 27 September 2012 until 20 May 2016.

 KMT Secretary-General

+Lin served as the Secretary-General of the Kuomintang from February to September 2012.

 Yu Chang Biologics Co.
 Case

 In August 2012, commenting on the Yu Chang Biologics Co. case regarding former Democratic Progressive Party Chairperson Tsai Ing-wen's illicit transaction related to the funding of the company and that Tsai fought back by filing criminal charges towards Vice President Wu Den-yih, Lin responded by saying that officials involved in the case had clarified themselves and said that KMT respected the prosecutor's decision not to indict Tsai.
 Lin called on her not to divert public attention and should take moral responsibility.

-SEF Chairmanship
+SEF chairmanship

-First Mainland China visit
+First mainland China visit

 In mid of October 2012, Lin visited mainland China for the very first time.
 While in the mainland, he met with Wang Yi (director of Taiwan Affairs Office), Chen Yunlin (president of ARATS) and also Taiwanese business people based in Beijing and Tianjin.
 During this visit, he has agreed with the Association for Relations Across the Taiwan Straits (ARATS) counterparts to open reciprocal representative offices on both sides of the Taiwan Strait, although no time table has been put in place.

 Besides Beijing, Lin also visited Wudang Mountains in Hubei, Shanghai and Kunshan in Jiangsu.